StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-links/view-links-in-a-case.md

 Links can point to other TheHive cases or to external resources.

 !!! info "Not applicable to alert links"
-    This procedure doesn't apply to alert links that are automatically created when [merging an alert into a new case](../../alerts/merge-an-alert-into-a-new-case.md) or [merging it into an existing one](../../alerts/merge-an-alert-into-an-existing-case.md).
+    This procedure doesn't apply to alert links that are automatically created when [merging an alert into a new case](../../alerts/merge-an-alert-into-a-new-case.md) or [an existing one](../../alerts/merge-an-alert-into-an-existing-case.md).
 Refer to [View Alerts Linked to a Case](../view-alerts-linked-to-a-case.md) to see alerts linked to a case.

 <h2>Procedure</h2>